OSG Foundation

 Grants

 The 501(c)(3) tax-status allows the Foundation to apply for and distribute grant monies.
 Therefore, your Subordinate/Community Grange needs to coordinate grant applications with the Foundation.
-Contact your District trustee or an officer.
-A grant-making entity that has supported rural Granges is:
+Contact your regional trustee or an officer.

-Financial statements and reports are also available at the annual meeting each June.
-The Oregon State Grange Foundation thanks the Oregon State Grange for this web page.
+Financial statements and reports are available at the annual meeting held each June.